WPManageNinja/wpsocialninja-docs/guide/social-reviews/layout-settings-social-reviews-wp-social-ninja.md

 To add a URL to your custom review button, first enable the “**Add Write a Review URL**” toggle.
 Once enabled, you’ll see a dropdown with two options: **Custom URL** and **Fluent Forms Shortcode**.

-Choose** “Fluent Forms Shortcode”** if you want to collect reviews using a form.
+Choose **"Fluent Forms Shortcode"** if you want to collect reviews using a form.
 Simply paste the Fluent Forms shortcode into the designated field.

-Choose** “Custom URL”** if you want the button to redirect users to a specific link.
+Choose **"Custom URL"** if you want the button to redirect users to a specific link.
 Then, enter your custom URL in the provided field.

 ![Header Settings | Front End View](/guide/public/images/social-reviews/layout-settings-social-reviews-wp-social-ninja/write_review.png)